buzzdecafe/buzzdecafe.github.com/_posts/2018-07-22-a-response-to-paul-englishs-_how-to-be-a-great-programmer_.md

 > Speed is under-appreciated by most programmers.
 The best engineers always make sure that their code is fast ..."

 I have not found this to be true.
-I have seen developers of all levels fetishize fetishize performance, trying to squeeze microseconds out of some function without regard for whether such optimization *matters*.
+I have seen developers of all levels fetishize performance, trying to squeeze microseconds out of some function without regard for whether such optimization *matters*.

 As a *general* rule, I feel like you should only optimize code for performance when